Azbagheri/first-ajax/README.md

 4. Look at the "Initiator" and "Type" columns.
 Was this an xhr/JavaScript/AJAX request or a normal browser request?
     It's a normal browser request.

+#Step 1
+  5. What are the values in the "Method" and "Status" columns?
+Compare these values to Step 0.
+The method is get and the status is 200.
+This part is the same as the step 0.

+  6. What are the values in the "Type" and "Initiator" columns?
+Compare these values to Step 0. type is xhr and the initiator is jquery.min.js, because we're using jquery to send an ajax request, the initiator is jquery.min.js.
+However, in step 0, the initiator was other and the type is document because we just typed the url in the browser and the browser sent the request.